-In 2007, the Danish Maritime Museum, which is housed at Kronborg Castle in Helsingør (Elsinore), held an open competition to design a new building for its extensive historic collection.
-The Danish architecture firm, Bjarke Ingels Group (BIG), won with its imaginative proposal for an 'invisible' space.
+In 2007, the Danish Maritime Museum, housed at Kronborg Castle in Helsingør (Elsinore), held an open competition to design a new building for its extensive historic collection.
+Danish architecture firm Bjarke Ingels Group (BIG) won with its imaginative proposal for an ‘invisible’ space.

-Kronborg Castle, which was built in 1574, is a UNESCO World Heritage site located on a peninsula jutting out to sea.
-It is the setting for Shakespeare's Hamlet and one of Denmark's biggest tourist attractions.
+Built in 1574, Kronborg Castle is a UNESCO World Heritage site located on a peninsula jutting out to sea.
+It is the setting for Shakespeare’s Hamlet and one of Denmark’s biggest tourist attractions.